Lebazoid/startup/README.md

 * Secure login and profile creation.

 * A powerful deck editor, complete with card visuals, quick adding and quick removing cards, sorting and save functions.
+Users can simply click to add the cards they want to their deck.

 * A profile page where users can save and showcase the decks they've made, as well as flaunt that incredible win record.